evrardjp/ansible-inventory-manage/README.rst

 This is a library to manipulate Ansible Inventories.

-It's independant of ansible by design, so that it doesn't need to track ansible code and is version independant.
+It's independent of ansible by design, so that it doesn't need to track ansible code and is version independent.

 It only relies on what ansible expects as inventories (the json structure), which hasn't changed for a long time now.